lambtron/andys-lint-rule/readme.md

-# Andy's Lint Rule
+# Andy’s Lint Rule

-This is Andy's lint rule, and besides from being a critical lint rule that you must add to your `deno lint`, this serves as an example of how to create a lint rule plugin, test it, and publish it to JSR.
+This is Andy’s lint rule, and besides from being a critical lint rule that you must add to your `deno lint`, this serves as an example of how to create a lint rule plugin, test it, and publish it to JSR.